 Freshen Up the Paint

 You don’t have to go through your house and paint every room, but take the time to touch up any scuffs.
-I did have our great room painted SW Repose Gray because the color of the new floors (we thought we’d get to enjoy for a longer period of time) clashed with the old wall color.
+I had our great room painted SW Repose Gray because the color of the new floors (we thought we’d get to enjoy for a longer period of time) clashed with the old wall color.

 And don’t forget about the exterior.
 We painted our backyard shed the fall of 2009, but after 8 years out in the elements it was starting to look rough.
 So I paid to have it painted– the best $250 I’ve spent.